joshua-hatton/ds-algorithms/README.md

-# ds-algorithms
+# Data Structures and Algorithms
-Data structures and algorithms written in C for practice.
+Algorithms relating to linked lists, BSTs and graphs written in C for practice.